Margaret Greville, the last owner of Polesden Lacey

-Margaret Helen Anderson was born in London on 20 December 1863; her natural parents were Helen Anderson and William McEwan, a successful brewer.
-However, Maggie’s birth certificate states that her parents are Helen Anderson and William Murray Anderson.
+Margaret Helen Anderson was born in London on 20 December 1863.
+Margaret’s birth certificate states that her parents are Helen Anderson and William Murray Anderson - however in fact, her natural parents were Helen Anderson and William McEwan, a successful brewer.

-In early spring 1864, William Anderson returned to Edinburgh, his job at the brewery and his complicit wife; Helen and Maggie followed a couple of months later.
+In early spring 1864, William Anderson returned to Edinburgh, his job at the brewery and his complicit wife.
+Helen and Margaret followed a couple of months later.

-William McEwan and Helen eventually married when Maggie was 21, and although there were always rumours about Maggie’s true parentage, McEwan was referred to as her step-father.
-By the time of the marriage, McEwan was a well-respected businessman and Liberal MP, and the family lived in Mayfair.
+William McEwan and Helen eventually married when Margaret was 21 and, although there were always rumours about Margaret's true parentage, McEwan was referred to as Margaret's step-father.
+By the time of their marriage, McEwan was a well-respected businessman and liberal MP, and the family lived in Mayfair.

-Maggie and Ronnie lived in Mayfair, and when Ronnie retired as MP for East Bradford in 1906, they bought Polesden Lacey as their weekend retreat.
+Margaret and Ronnie lived in Mayfair and, when Ronnie retired as MP for East Bradford in 1906, they bought Polesden Lacey as their weekend retreat the following year.
 The couple commissioned architects Mewès and Davis, famous for remodelling the Ritz Hotel in London, to entirely renovate the house.
 Sadly, Ronnie died in April 1908, a year before renovations were completed.

-Maggie hosted her first house party at Polesden in June 1909, marking her return to society; the guest of honour was none other than King Edward VII.
+Margaret hosted her first house party at Polesden in June 1909, over a year later and marking her return to society; the guest of honour was none other than King Edward VII.
 She continued to host the great and good of the day for the next 30 years – including Winston Churchill, Beverly Nichols and Queen Ena of Spain.

-Not only was Maggie a popular hostess, but she also had a great knowledge of business and politics.
+Not only was Margaret a popular hostess, she also had a great knowledge of business and politics.
 She was a board member at McEwan’s brewery and was said to have great influence over many politicians of the time.